 Pier 61, 23rd Street and the Hudson River

 Downtown athletic complex Chelsea Piers offers a number of programs at its indoor rink.
-All camps run June 17-August 30, busing is available from a variety of Manhattan and Brooklyn locations, and extended hours are available for an additional fee.
+All camps run June 19-September 1 and bussing is available from a variety of Manhattan and Brooklyn locations.
+Extended hours are available for an additional fee.

 Ice Hockey Camp

-This full-day program includes four hours of ice time a day, as well as cross training in Chelsea Piers’ gymnastic, rock-climbing, basketball and soccer facilities.
-There are also sessions designed especially for goalies as well as an accelerated camp for experienced boys and girls ages 10-16.
+This full-day program includes daily ice time as well as off-ice training and classroom instruction.
+Campers also receive cross training in Chelsea Piers’ gymnastic, rock-climbing, basketball, and soccer facilities.
+Some weeks have specific themes like goaltending and goal scoring or a girls-only session.
 Players must provide all their own equipment.

 Ice Skating Camp

 Skaters of all skill levels including absolute beginners can try this full-day program.
-Campers enjoy three hours of skating per day, cross training and perform bimonthly shows for family and friends.
-They also tackle test sessions that can help them move up in ranking in the Ice Skating Institute (ISI) or the United States Figure Skating Association (USFSA).
+Campers enjoy on-ice time daily, plus cross training and perform bi-weekly shows for family and friends.

 Junior Ice Skating Camp